brendanelestrange/agl_package/README.md

 **Fast, C++ accelerated calculation of Multiscale Weighted Colored Subgraphs (MWCGS) for protein-ligand complexes.**

 This package calculates algebraic graph features (AGL-Score) for molecular binding interfaces.
-It uses a hybrid C++/Python architecture (via Pybind11 and Eigen) to achieve orders of magnitude speedup over pure Python implementations.
+It utilizes a hybrid C++/Python architecture (via Pybind11 and Eigen) to achieve orders of magnitude speedup compared to pure Python implementations.

 ---

 ## 🛠 Prerequisites

-Before installing the Python package, you **must** have the following C++ libraries installed on your system.
+Before building the package, you **must** ensure the following C++ libraries and environments are set up.

-### 1. OpenMP (Required for Parallelism)
+### 1. System Dependencies (OpenMP)
+OpenMP is required for parallelization support in the C++ layer.

 * **macOS:**
     ```bash
     brew install libomp